Apres-Ski/Apres_Ski_BE/README.md

 ### MVP and Extensions Roadmap

 ##### MVP
 Backend MVP goals were to create and deliver endpoints for our Frontend team to consume and display.
-For our Minimum Viable Product we created a Postgresql database witht he follwing tables:
+For our Minimum Viable Product we created a Postgresql database with the follwing tables:
+- Users
+- Restaurants
+- Engagements
+- (Ski) Lifts
+- (Restaurant) Hours
+- (Restaurant) Happy Hours

+Each table stored real data on various restaurants and lifts in Breckinridge Colorado.
+Information was gathered through various travel and restaurant websites.

+##### Extensions/ future features

+Future features we wish to implement for this application would be:

 <br>